ariefzuhri/Gizee/README.md

 ### Setup CircleCI
 1. You need to fork this project first before setting up your own CircleCI environment.
 2. Follow the instructions [here](https://circleci.com/docs/2.0/getting-started/#setting-up-circleci) to set it up.
 3. Set all environment variables in project settings.
 You can see how to make it works [here](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).
-The environment variables include all variables defined in the all `.properties` files plus the following 2 variables:
+The environment variables include all variables defined in `keys.properties` and `keystore.properties` files plus the following 2 variables:
 ```
 DEBUG_KEYSTORE={your own default debug.keystore file encoded in base64}
 GOOGLE_SERVICES={your own google-services.json file encoded in base64}
 ```

 ### Setup Signing Configuration (optional)
-_This step is optional for learning purposes.
-Since we don't need to publish the app to Google Play, you may skip this step and remove the signing configuration in the app-level build.gradle._
+*This step is optional for learning purposes.
+Since we don't need to publish the app to Google Play, you may skip this step and remove the signing configuration in the app-level build.gradle.*
 1. First, you need your own keystore.
-If you don't already have one, you can learn [here](https://developer.android.com/studio/publish/app-signing#generate-key).
+If you don't already have one, you can read how to create it [here](https://developer.android.com/studio/publish/app-signing#generate-key).
 2. Afterwards, create a new file named `keystore.properties` in your root directory.
 3. Add the following lines in your `keystore.properties`:
 ```
-storeFile=YOUR_JKS_KEYSTORE
-storePassword=YOUR_STORE_PASSWORD
+STORE_FILE=YOUR_KEYSTORE_PATH
+STORE_PASSWORD=YOUR_STORE_PASSWORD
-keyAlias=_YOUR KEY_ALIAS
+KEY_ALIAS=_YOUR KEY_ALIAS
-keyPassword=YOUR_KEY_PASSWORD
+KEY_PASSWORD=YOUR_KEY_PASSWORD
 ```
+*Use relative path to specify your keystore file path.
+You can learn [here](https://networkencyclopedia.com/relative-path/).*

 ## 🤝 Support
 Any contributions, issues, and feature requests are welcome.